femboyfin/dbdideas/survivor_perks.md

 ## [Ace in the Hole](<https://deadbydaylight.wiki.gg/wiki/Ace_in_the_Hole>) 📉 🗑️

-- Change first slot rarity to have a minimum of Rare rather than a Maximum of Visceral
+- Changed first slot rarity to have a minimum of Rare rather than a Maximum of Visceral
   - Increases the consistency of the first Add-on slot, ensuring you get some sort of impactful Add-on.

 or